UNIVERSITY OF WISCONSIN River Falls

 Through the Albrecht Challenge, gifts of $1,000 or more to the newly established Falcon Scholars program will be matched by the Albrechts.

-Like many current UWRF students, Mr. and Mrs. Albrecht came to River Falls as first generation college students.
+Like many current UWRF students, Arlin and Marilyn Albrecht came to River Falls as first generation college students.

-While a journalism and economics double major, Mr. Albrecht was named editor of the student-run newspaper, the Student Voice, during his sophomore year.
-Upon graduation he went to work for the River Falls Journal, then the St. Paul Pioneer Press and eventually the Red Wing Republican Eagle.
+While a journalism and economics double major, Arlin was named editor of the student newspaper, the Student Voice, during his sophomore year.
+Upon graduation, he went to work for the River Falls Journal, then the St. Paul Pioneer Press and eventually the Red Wing Republican Eagle.
 In time, he became chairman and CEO of Red Wing Publishing, which under his and his wife's leadership grew to include 21 community newspapers in Minnesota and Wisconsin.
-Mr. Albrecht was named UW-River Falls Distinguished Alumnus in 2010.
+Arlin was named UW-River Falls Distinguished Alumnus in 2010.

-Mrs. Albrecht, a speech/theatre major, was active in theatre activities in Red Wing, including the restoration of the municipal Sheldon Theatre.
-When she entered in 1954, she received the university's first-ever scholarship.
+Marilyn, a speech/theatre major, was active in theatre activities in Red Wing including the restoration of the municipal Sheldon Theatre.
+When she entered UWRF in 1954, she received the university's first-ever scholarship.